ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 ### Communication and Feedback

+_Here's your chance to tell (and show) what you'd be like to work with as a teammate._

 1. Talk about about how you collaborate with people of different backgrounds.

 1. Talk about about your code review process and how you accept/deliver feedback to/from team members.